Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 1. Submit a github issue - describe what is the motivation of such feature (adding the use case or an example is helpful).
 2. Let's discuss to determine the feature scope.
 3. Submit a PR!
- We reccomend test driven approach to adding new features as well:
+ We recommend test driven approach to adding new features as well:
   * Write a test for the functionality you want to add.
   * Write the functional code until the test passes.
 4. Add/update the relevant tests!